gldog/anonymize_jira_users/README.md

 Anonymizer, you retrieve this list somehow.
 The command `inactive-users` could ease this.
 It retrieves a list of inactive, not yet anonymized users.

-You can give groups with users to be excluded by parameter `--exclude-groups`.
+You can give groups with users to be excluded by option `--exclude-groups`.

 This command cannot retrieve deleted users.